 As the day went on I never thought of it again, sure it was in the back of my mind, but it wasn’t a priority.
 Later on that night I got showered, dressed, and went out.
 My cousin and I went to a club downtown and we started to drink and have a great time.
 The lights were flashing and the music was playing loudly.
 The club was an okay space but kind of crowded.
 The ceiling rafters lit up with color as the lights shined everywhere.
 A drink in my hand, my cousin and I, touched are plastic cups together and threw back a shot of Jaeger.
 We started to unwind and dance, the floor was very slick from spilt drinks.
 Beer bottles were on every shelf you saw along with being on the floor.
 There was a nice little place where you could go outside and sit or dance if the inside was too crowded.
 Before I knew it we were having another shot handed to us by our friend, so once again we all touched our plastic cups together and threw back another shot.

 As the night progressed I started to get a little tipsy and did not want to get drunk so I left.
 I walked outside to where I breathed fresh air into my lungs and it felt heavenly.
 I was feeling great and appreciating life more than ever, it was like a high that I couldn’t explain.
 I was in the greatest mood that I had ever been in.
 I was walking down the street when my phone started to ring, I answered, and my friend frantically asked where I was, I proceeded to tell her where I was when she told me to meet her at the fountain as soon as possible.
 I knew something was wrong so I started to walk faster.
 Finally I reached the fountain.
 “Do you know what happened last night?”
 Lilly asked me.
-I hesitated before I answered knowing that I had probably done something wrong.
+I hesitated before I answered knowing that I had probably done something wrong and I was praying that it wasn’t about last night.
 “No?”
 I managed to get out.
 “Honey, you were raped last night!”
 The words rang through my head as she said them.
 I hit the ground quickly, crying not knowing what to say.
 I felt their hands on top of me as I tried to breath.
 My breath was short to the point of hyperventilation and that’s what happened.
 I passed out.